ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 All of the Bronze & Silver packages plus;

-We can discuss any options for further branding opportunities such as:
+Options for further branding opportunities such as:

-- Lunch during the event (approx £1000)
+- Named sponsor of lunch during the event (approx £1000)
-- Pop-up coffee (approx £1000)
+- Named sponsor of provided refreshments e.g. Pop-up coffee (approx £1000)
 - ~~Pub drinks and food (approx £1000)~~
 - Co-branded swag such as tote bags, mugs, water bottles, etc.
-- Any other ideas welcome!
+- Your other ideas welcome!

 </div>